bdnorris/DES-340/exercises/exercise03-first-website.md

 The real power of CSS comes from the selectors, which we'll talk more about later.
 There are a lot of CSS properties we'll discuss as well, and each property has a range of acceptable values.

 If you get a property wrong, it won't work.
 If you get a value wrong, it won't work.
 But, CSS is pretty forgiving, if you mess up, your page will still display, the browser will just ignore things it doesn't understand.
 In theory this is great, but it can make it hard to figure out what the actual problem is.
-We'll talk more about debugging your code.
+We'll talk more about debugging your code later.

 ### Where to put your CSS